Swanson-Hysell-Group/2021_ECMB/README.md

 This repository contains data, code, and a manuscript presenting and analyzing data from the East Central Minnesota Batholith.

-**The paleogeography of Laurentia in its early years: new constraints from the Paleoproterozoic East-Central Minnesota batholith** by N. L. Swanson-Hysell, M. S. Avery, Yiming Zhang, E. B. Hodgin, R. J. Sherwood, F. E. Apen, T. J. Boerboom, C. C. Keller, J. M. Cottle
+**The paleogeography of Laurentia in its early years: new constraints from the Paleoproterozoic East-Central Minnesota batholith** by N. L. Swanson-Hysell, M. S. Avery, Yiming Zhang, E. B. Hodgin, R. J. Sherwood, F. E. Apen, T. J. Boerboom, C. B. Keller, J. M. Cottle

 ## code